rkarwayun/MSCI-641/Assignment 3/README.md

 # MSCI 641 Assignment 3

+## Objective:
+Training a Word2Vec model on the Amazon data.

+## Running the code:
 **1) First run main.py with the following command:**

 ```python main.py``` : If pos.txt and neg.txt are available locally or